jadecobra/python_tdd_exercises/source/list comprehensions.rst

                    even_numbers
                )

-    the terminal displays an :doc:`AssertionError` because our lists are not the same, we have too many values
+    the terminal displays an :doc:`AssertionError` because the lists are not the same, I have too many values

   .. code-block:: python

        AssertionError: Lists differ: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9] != [0, 2, 4, 6, 8]

-    we have not added the ``if`` condition to the ``list comprehension``, let's do that now
+    I have not added the ``if`` condition to the ``list comprehension``, let's do that now

   .. code-block:: python